container-storage-interface/spec/spec.md

 2. The CO takes no further action regarding the timed out RPC, a snapshot is possibly leaked and the operator/user is expected to clean up.

 It is NOT REQUIRED for a controller plugin to implement the `LIST_SNAPSHOTS` capability if it supports the `CREATE_DELETE_SNAPSHOT` capability: the onus is upon the CO to take into consideration the full range of plugin capabilities before deciding how to proceed in the above scenario.
-A controller plugin COULD implement the `LIST_SNAPSHOTS` capability and call it repeatedly with the `snapshot_id` as a filter to query whether the uploading process is complete or not if it needs to upload a snapshot after it is being cut.
+A controller plugin COULD implement the `LIST_SNAPSHOTS` capability and call it repeatedly with the `snapshot_id` as a filter to query whether the process is complete or not if it needs to do post processing such as uploading a snapshot after it is being cut.

-##### Snapshot Statuses

-A snapshot could have the following statusus: UPLOADING, READY, and ERROR.
+##### The is_ready_to_use Parameter

-Some cloud providers will upload the snapshot to a location in the cloud (i.e., an object store) after the snapshot is cut.
+Some cloud providers will process the snapshot after the snapshot is cut, i.e., uploading the snapshot to a location in the cloud (i.e., an object store) after the snapshot is cut.
-Uploading may be a long process that could take hours.
+A process such as uploading may be a long process that could take hours.
-If a `freeze` operation was done on the application before taking the snapshot, it could be a long time before the application can be running again if we wait until the upload is complete to `thaw` the application.
+If a `freeze` operation was done on the application before taking the snapshot, it could be a long time before the application can be running again if we wait until the process is complete to `thaw` the application.
 The purpose of `freeze` is to ensure the application data is in consistent state.
 When `freeze` is performed, the container is paused and the application is also paused.
 When `thaw` is performed, the container and the application start running again.
-During the snapshot uploading phase, since the snapshot is already cut, a `thaw` operation can be performed so application can start running without waiting for the upload to complete.
+During the snapshot processing phase, since the snapshot is already cut, a `thaw` operation can be performed so application can start running without waiting for the process to complete.
-The status of the snapshot will become `READY` after the upload is complete.
+The `is_ready_to_use` parameter of the snapshot will become `true` after the process is complete.

-For cloud providers and storage systems that don't have the uploading process, the status should be `READY` after the snapshot is cut.
+For cloud providers and storage systems that don't have the process, the `is_ready_to_use` parameter should be `true` after the snapshot is cut.
-`thaw` can be done when the status is `READY` in this case.
+`thaw` can be done when the `is_ready_to_use` parameter is `true` in this case.

-A `CREATING` status is not included here because CreateSnapshot is synchronous and will block until the snapshot is cut.

-`ERROR` is a terminal snapshot status.
+A gRPC error code SHALL be returned if an error occurs during any stage of the snapshotting process.
-A CO SHOULD explicitly delete snapshots in this status.
+A CO SHOULD explicitly delete snapshots when an error occurs.

-The SnapshotStatus parameter provides guidance to the CO on what action can be taken in the process of snapshotting.
+The `is_ready_to_use` parameter provides guidance to the CO on what action can be taken in the process of snapshotting.
 Based on this information, CO can issue repeated (idemponent) calls to CreateSnapshot, monitor the response, and make decisions.
 Note that CreateSnapshot is a synchronous call and it must block until the snapshot is cut.
-If the cloud provider or storage system does not need to upload the snapshot after it is cut, the status returned by CreateSnapshot SHALL be `READY`.
+If the cloud provider or storage system does not need to process the snapshot (i.e., upload the snapshot) after it is cut, the `is_ready_to_use` parameter returned by CreateSnapshot SHALL be `true`.
-If the cloud provider or storage system needs to upload the snapshot after the snapshot is cut, the status returned by CreateSnapshot SHALL be `UPLOADING`.
+If the cloud provider or storage system needs to process the snapshot after the snapshot is cut, the `is_ready_to_use` parameter returned by CreateSnapshot SHALL be `false`.
-CO MAY continue to call CreateSnapshot while waiting for the upload to complete until the status becomes `READY`.
+CO MAY continue to call CreateSnapshot while waiting for the process to complete until `is_ready_to_use` becomes `true`.
 Note that CreateSnapshot no longer blocks after the snapshot is cut.

-Alternatively, ListSnapshots can be called repeatedly with snapshot_id as filtering to wait for the upload to complete.
+Alternatively, ListSnapshots can be called repeatedly with snapshot_id as filtering to wait for the process to complete.
 ListSnapshots SHALL return with current information regarding the snapshots on the storage system.
-When upload is complete, the status of the snapshot from ListSnapshots SHALL become `READY`.
+When the process is complete, the `is_ready_to_use` parameter of the snapshot from ListSnapshots SHALL become `true`.
+The downside of calling ListSnapshots is that ListSnapshots will not return a gRPC error code if an error occurs during the processing.
+So calling CreateSnapshot repeatedly is the preferred way to check if the processing is complete.

 ### Node Service RPC